tapcloud2019/Tap/README.md

 **Python Environment:** Python 3

 **Command for activating required Python Virtual Environment:**
+Open a new terminal
-source ~/PythonEnv/py3_deeppavlov/bin/activate
+> source ~/PythonEnv/py3_deeppavlov/bin/activate

 **Command for triggering the listener:**
+In the same terminal
-cd ~/Tap
+> cd ~/Tap
-python listen_bucket_notification.py
+> python listen_bucket_notification.py

 ### 2) Generate transcript from audio file (Preprocess bucket to local file system):
 **Description:** listen_preprocess_notif.py listens for any file upload to preprocess bucket.
 It will then take the audio file and pass it through the DeepSpeech2 engine to generate the transcript.
 The transcript would be temporarily saved to the local file system.